gesseoliveira/ES-EDF/README.md

 This repository must be placed inside the stmcubeide working folder.
 It consists of 3 folders:
 - DRV: Software layer that manages microcontroller peripherals
-- FreeRTOS: FreeRTOS application that contains the implementation
+- FreeRTOS: FreeRTOS application that contains the ES-EDFimplementation.
 - COMMON: Folder containing generic files for future applications.

 ## Running application